software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 _REST_, or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
 REST-compliant systems, often called _RESTful systems_, are characterized by how they are stateless and separate the concerns of client and server.

 In a RESTful system, the requests must contain a path to a _resource_ that the operation should be performed on.
 In RESTful APIs, paths should be designed to help the client know what is going on.
-For example, the path `/users/29/messages` is a resource for messages of an user with a specific id.
+For example, the path `/users/29/messages` is a resource for messages of a user with a specific id.
 These paths are also referred to as _endpoints_.

 The request should also contain the _HTTP method_, that determines the operation itself.
 For example, the `GET` method is used to retrieve data, and _never to manipulate it_.
 When we open a page on a web browser, a `GET` request is sent.
 The `POST` method on the other hand is used to manipulate the data, so it can have side-effects such as creating an entry to the database.
 The `PUT` method is used to update an entry and the `DELETE` method is used to delete it. `POST`, `PUT` or `DELETE` methods are commonly used when user submits a form.